-- 1. Relative to the current path.

-- 2. At the location specified with the command-line option --libpath.

-- 3. At the location specified in .../lib.
+- 1. At the location specified with the command-line option --libpath. - 2.
+At the location specified in ARMCC5LIB. - 3.
+At the location specified in ARMLIB. - 4.
+In ../lib, relative to the location of the armlink executable.

 How the linker selects ARM library variants